 10 Amazing Experiences to have in Florida

 Florida has over 1,300(!!) miles of coastline.
 This isn’t just any ole coastline either.
 Beautiful blue water and plush, soft sand is a staple for nearly every Florida beach.
 I’m partial to the Gulf side of the state, but the Atlantic side is equally as beautiful and popular with locals and visitors alike.
 I’m telling you, no trip to Florida is complete without soaking in some sun on a beautiful beach.
 Clearwater Beach, Siesta Key Beach, South Beach, and St. Pete Beach are among some of the most popular.
-My personal favorite Florida beach?
-Siesta Key!
+Don’t forget about the Panhandle!
+The beaches of Pensacola, Panama City, 30A, and Destin are equally as stunning!
+The photo below was taken in the small little 30A town of Rosemary Beach.
+Major heart eyes!

 Visit Walt Disney World